Deliver your L&D programme at scale

-L&D stands for learning and development.
-As one of the main responsibilities of any organisation’s HR department, the purpose of great L&D is to provide employees with the skills and knowledge they need to grow in their roles while helping grow the company, as well.
+The purpose of great learning and development is to provide employees with the skills and knowledge they need to grow in their roles while helping the company grow, as well.

-L&D comes in many shapes and sizes, including online courses, in-person training, and mentorships.
-In 2021, L&D professionals focused their training programs on three central topics:
+Learning and development comes in many shapes and sizes, including online courses, in-person training and mentorships.

-While HR oversees the general management of employees, L&D plays a more specific role in a company.
+While HR oversees the general management of employees, learning and development plays a more specific role within a company.

 |Human Resources||Learning & Development||Both|

-L&D professionals, on the other hand, solely focus on the professional growth and skill development of employees.
-They focus on training, filling learning gaps, evaluating employees, and creating learning solutions that help employees achieve their best work.
+Learning and development professionals on the other hand, solely focus on the professional growth and skill development of employees.
+They focus on training, filling learning gaps, evaluating employees and creating learning opportunities that help employees do their best work.

 Your L&D team and strategy will depend on the size of your organisation.
-In smaller organisations, the Chief Operating Officer or Operations Manager may oversee L&D, while larger companies may have an entire L&D department to develop and manage an L&D strategy.
+In smaller organisations, the Chief Operating Officer or Operations Manager may oversee L&D, while larger companies may have an entire L&D department to develop and manage an L&D strategy for your employees.

 In smaller organisations, L&D tends to be more casual, as their teams are more collaborative and tight-knit.
 For example, they may focus more on social learning (working on a project outside your usual scope of work or with team members in other departments) instead of formalised learning like in-class training.